 Gather your business licenses, permits, and certifications.
 Anything that proves your ownership, like Schedule Cs, articles of incorporation, share certificates, or articles of organization are all good to have.

-3. Organize Your Financial Documents
+3. Organize Your Financial Statements

-4. Complete the Application
+4. Complete the Loan Application Process

-It will take time and effort to organize required paperwork, but package it into a nice file.
+It’ll take time and effort to organize required paperwork, but package it into a nice file.
 Show the lender that you are conscientious and taking the process seriously.
 Alternatively, the lender may prefer that you submit an online application.